filiph/HYG-Database/jekyll/index.markdown

 The reason is that most people (including writers, screenwriters and game masters) _don't actually have any idea what the topology of our star neighbourhood is like._ The three dimensions are super confusing.
 Is Sirius close to Mirzam?
 They _are_ on the night sky (Mirzam is a bright star right next to Sirius) but they are most definitely _not_ in 3D space (Sirius is 9 light years away, Mirzam is 500).[^3]

 [^3]: That's just one example out of thousands.
 You probably know that Proxima Centauri is the closest star to Sol – but do you know many other pairs of stars that are close to each other?
-Okay, you probably know that Proxima Centauri is closest to Alpha and Beta Centauri.
-But then?
 What are the stars closest to Sirius, for example?

 <figure class="right-tooth">
 	<a href="img/digital-universe-orig.png">